spinnaker/spinnaker.github.io/community/contributing/docs/reviewing-prs.md

 {% include toc %}

-# Review a pull request
+# Review a Pull request

-Anyone can review a documentation pull request.
-Visit the [pull requests](https://github.com/spinnaker/spinnaker.github.io/pulls) section in the Spinnaker website repository to see a list of all currently open pull requests.
+Anyone can review a documentation pull request (PR).
+Visit the [**Pull requests**](https://github.com/spinnaker/spinnaker.github.io/pulls) section in the Spinnaker website repository to see a list of all currently open pull requests.

 Reviewing documentation pull requests is a great way to get started contributing to the Spinnaker community.
 It helps you to learn the code base and builds rapport with other contributors.